The average IQ in the United States is approximately 98, based on the most recent data from World Population Review.

 Based on data, IQ changes across the lifespan:

-The data suggests that IQ peaks in adolescence and increases slightly in later life due to accumulated knowledge and experience.
+The data suggest that IQ peaks in adolescence and increases slightly in later life due to accumulated knowledge and experience.

 Global Distributions